 - Pivot head for consistent results

-- Docking system prohibits use while charging
+- The docking system prohibits use while charging

-While we did a full review of the Norelco OneBlade that initially launched a couple of years ago, we want to switch gears towards the much more robust OneBlade Pro.
+While we did a full review of the Norelco OneBlade initially launched a couple of years ago, we want to switch gears towards the much more robust OneBlade Pro.